Should you invest in dividend stocks? Read on to see the pros and cons of this type of investment!

 For instance, Bitcoin (BTC) is the most popular and liquid cryptocurrency.
 However, it fluctuates by thousands of dollars in some days and weeks.

-On December 4th, 2021, for example, Bitcoin was down 20% in a matter of minutes.
+For example, on December 4th, 2021, Bitcoin was down 20% in a matter of minutes.

 For some investors, this volatility is too much to worry about.